-If you are interested in becoming an associate partner, please express your interest at our contact page.
-(As the meetings of the associates take place in the Netherlands, membership is reserved to organizations and institutions located in the Netherlands and Belgium.).
+If you are interested in becoming an associate partner, please visit this page with all the details.
+(As the meetings of the associates take place in the Netherlands, membership is reserved to organizations and institutions located in the Netherlands and Belgium).

 Below an overview of the IADP associates.

 IADP representative of the University of Amsterdam is Cees van der Wolf.
 Contact details: firstname.lastname@example.org / +31 629 264 624.

 Utrecht Science Park

 Utrecht Science Park is the beating heart of Europe’s most competitive region.
 Utrecht Science Park provides a vibrant, dynamic and exciting place to work, to study and to interact.
 The park brings competences from business, industry and academia together in order to design and create healthier, safer and more sustainable cities for today and for subsequent generations.
 The core competences are combined into strategic themes in the domains of Life Sciences & Health, Sustainability, and Applied Gaming to support this ambition.